inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L30
-S:    To tell this class all there is to learn is not a real :help later.
+S:To tell this class all there is to learn is not a real :help later.
 Let the class plan the loose ease that can hold :each hand in place, or plan to end this or that poor slip, :or plan to do its total lines in less hours.
 As a rule, to